0xNoi/CTF-Writeups/2018/NeverLAN CTF 2018/How much can you throw on a Caesar salad?/README.md

 ```
 EXPERIENCE IS THE TEACHER OF ALL THINGS
 ```
-I searched this words in google and its Ceaser Words
+I searched this words in google and its Caesar Words
 ![](https://raw.githubusercontent.com/ozancetin/CTF-Writeups/master/2018/NeverLAN%20CTF%202018/How%20much%20can%20you%20throw%20on%20a%20Caesar%20salad%3F/5.png)

 Original full name